seap-udea/MontuPython/README.md

 # Montu Python
-## Astronomical ephemeris for the ancient world
+## Astronomical ephemerides for the ancient world

 <!-- This are visual tags that you may add to your package at the beginning with useful information on your package -->
 [![version](https://img.shields.io/pypi/v/montu?color=blue)](https://pypi.org/project/montu/)